Interpreting

 • Follow all University of Minnesota policies as well as strict ethical and professional standards from their national governing body, Registry for Interpreters of the Deaf.
 For more information, see Code of Professional Conduct.

-University of Minnesota sign language interpreters are committed to fostering a welcoming and communication-rich environment in which DHH students, staff, faculty and guests can fully engage in all aspects of the of University experience!
+University of Minnesota sign language interpreters are committed to fostering a welcoming and communication-rich environment in which DHH students, staff, faculty and guests can fully engage in all aspects of the University experience!

-For more in-depth information about the profession of interpreting, visit Become an Interpreter.
+For more in-depth information about the profession of interpreting, visit

 Interpreting/Captioning Unit Contact

-Interpreting/Captioning Unit hours (beginning 9/7/2021):
+Interpreting/Captioning Unit hours:

 • Monday-Thursday, 7:30am - 5:00pm